KillianMcCourt/DummyDynamatic/TimingInformation.md

 Essentially, it iterates over the found array of values, and writes them one by one into the data field of the BitwidthDepMetric.

-**We have now completed the timing information extraction : we have initialised a TimingDatabase, available to the functions requiring it; we have populated it with TimingModels for all Ops; and we have filled all the fields of these timingModels."
+**We have now completed the timing information extraction** : we have initialised a TimingDatabase, available to the functions requiring it; we have populated it with TimingModels for all Ops; and we have filled all the fields of these timingModels."

+## Using the TimingDatabase

+The TimingDatabase aims to make available the information stored in components.json.
+This is done using one of five getters, which are called on an Op and a signalType : getModel, getLatency, getInternalDelay, getPortDelay, getTotalDelay; which respectively pass back a TimingModel, or a double containing the approriate field for the Op. getModel simply finds the name corresponding to the requested Op, and then calls a second getModel which finds the TimingModel corresponding to the name in the database, and returns it; the other getters all first call [getModel]([getModel](https://github.com/EPFL-LAP/dynamatic/blob/main/lib/Support/TimingModels.cpp#L103), and then extract the information from the model's fields.

+-**[getTotalDelay](https://github.com/EPFL-LAP/dynamatic/blob/main/lib/Support/TimingModels.cpp#L183)** selects, based off the SignalType, a second getter from {getTotalDataDelay, getTotalValidDelay, getTotalReadyDelay}. getTotalValidDelay and getTotalReadyDelay are internal functions of the model, and directly read and pass back the sum of the relevant fields.
+However, getTotalDataDelay is bitwidth dependant, and extra logic is required to select the correct value: The field is of type BitwidthDepMetric, therefore we pass desired bitwidth to it's getCeilMetric.
+This is done for dataDelay of the op, as well as of the nested PortModels, inputModel and outputModel, the results finally being summed.

+-**[getPortDelay](https://github.com/EPFL-LAP/dynamatic/blob/main/lib/Support/TimingModels.cpp#L161)** follows the exact same logic, but simply operates on the nested PortModel, and returns as dataDelay only that of the nested PortModel.

+- **[getInternalDelay](https://github.com/EPFL-LAP/dynamatic/blob/main/lib/Support/TimingModels.cpp#L143)** likewise shares the same logic, but ignores the nested PortModel structures and only returns the internal data.

+- **[getLatency]([getLatency](https://github.com/EPFL-LAP/dynamatic/blob/main/lib/Support/TimingModels.cpp#L114))** targets a bitwidth dependant field, and therefore also relies on getCeilMetric to return the correct value.
+Two things to note : if the signalType is data, latency is 0 because no information is available for valid and ready signals; if the op is identified as an LSQ, latency is incremented by 3 cycles before being returned because LSQ has roughly 3 extra cycles of latency on loads compared to an MC.